SarthakJShetty/Arm/README.md

 #### 01/07/2017
 - Added a data logger which creates .txt file to store the data of a given user.
 - Formatted the data logger, removed the Recording Number tab.
+- New "dev" branch to be added.

+##### Note:
+The older version of the repository was deleted due to a lot of unresolved mergin issues.
+This repository will be updated henceforth.